Frequently Asked Questions from Tarlov Patients

 10. At what facility will the procedure be performed?

-Surgery is scheduled either at Pine Creek Medical Center in Dallas, Texas, Medical City Dallas Hospital in Dallas, Texas or St. Luke’s South in Overland Park, Kansas.
+Surgery is scheduled either at Pine Creek Medical Center in Dallas, Texas or Medical City Dallas Hospital in Dallas, Texas.
 Patient needs and insurance coverage will determine the location.

 11. How many days will I be in the hospital?